keithrbennett/keithrbennett.github.io/_posts/2010-03-02-bangspace-bangkok-hackerspace.md

 Meetings are usually 8:00 PM to midnight or so.
 Currently, Monday is Drupal night, Tuesday is Android night, and Wednesday is Hardware Hacking night.
 Every other week is Beercamp, which is a general social evening including, in addition to the human attendees, beer.
 Unfortunately for me, my time in Bangkok did not include one of these days, so I never got to experience Beercamp.

 Bangspace has a membership fee of 500 baht (about $15 US) per month, but you don&#8217;t have to join to participate.
-Ben elaborates: &#8220;You don&#8217;t have to be a member to participate in !_ but you do have to have a member there willing to be &#8220;responsible&#8221; for you.
+Ben elaborates: "You don&#8217;t have to be a member to participate in !_ but you do have to have a member there willing to be "responsible" for you.
 Membership gets you a key and voting rights as to what to do when we decide money issues or other things requiring consensus.
-People join !_ because they want to support it.&#8221;
+People join !_ because they want to support it."

 Getting to know the Bangspace folks was one of the major highlights of my stay in Bangkok.
 Others were: